barakb/nomad-client/Readme.md

 ````
 #### Usage:
-To create a Nomad client Kotlin DSC can be used.
+To create a Nomad client Kotlin DSL can be used.
 ```Kotlin
     val client = NomadClient {
         address = "http://127.0.0.1:4646"
         authToken = "my-fake-token"
     }
 ```
-https address can be used as well.
+Https address can be used as well.

-The client has public getter for each sub api (jobs, allocations etc)

-For example this is how a job is submitted
+The client has public getter for each sub api (jobs, allocations etc), for example this is how a job is submitted.

 ```Kotlin
 client.jobs.create(job)
 ```

 A job can be created directly using the data objects (same as in Java)
-or using the JobBuilder that give a nicer Kotlin DCL that mimic HCL
+or using the JobBuilder that give a nicer Kotlin DCL that mimic HCL.

 ````Kotlin
 val job = JobBuilder().apply {